HamishPayne/CODE-WORDS/Classroom/Week-03/readme.md

 | Novelling | algorithmically orders and spatially arranges fragments of media (design elements, text, video and sound) in 6-minute cycles. | http://novelling.newbinarypress.com/start.html |
 | What if i'm the bad guy | “what if im the bad guy” is an experimental augmented reality based on the stories of three US soldiers in Afghanistan | https://webyarns.com/howto/howto.html |

+## Club Penguin
+The remainder of the class was spent working on our re:readings.
+My group logged into PC and explored the world a little further and started thinking about how we were going to produce the video.
+We were happy that we were able to purchase clothes and hairstyles for the penguins, name the penguins, have a private igloo home and also participate in the mini-games together.

 ## Processing
 This week I continued experimenting with Processing outside of class and focused on making things appear and dissapear with mouse click.